glozow/bitcoin-notes/test_framework_intro.md

 ```

 Why not just access `peer.tx_invs_received` in the test logic directly?
 Because we might encounter a race condition in accessing `tx_invs_received`: if we don't grab the mininode_lock, we might be trying to access the it at the same time the mininode itself is writing to it.
-Then, our test reslut (asserting we did/didn't receive a tx inv) would depend on whether the test logic thread or the mininode thread gets scheduled first.
+Then, our test result (asserting we did/didn't receive a tx inv) would depend on whether the test logic thread or the mininode thread gets scheduled first.